LIFELINE

 Regular upkeep and proactive steps can help reduce risks during disasters and extreme weather.

-Prepare by knowing bushfire safe places and flood risk locations
+Prepare by knowing bushfire safer places and flood risk locations

-Plan where to go if there's a bushfire by knowing your local bushfire safe places and learn about flood risk at your property or other places of interest.
+Plan where to go if there's a bushfire by knowing your local bushfire safer places and learn about flood risk at your property or other places of interest.

 Prepare yourself mentally

-Being mentally ready is just as important as preparing your home for a disaster.
+Being mentally prepared is just as important as getting your home ready for a disaster.

-Research shows that people are more likely to follow a plan if they are mentally prepared for a natural disaster.
-Managing emotions during an emergency can save lives, including those of children in your care.
+Research shows people are more likely to follow a plan if they’re mentally prepared.
+Managing emotions can save lives, including children in your care.

 Prepare children and youth